Home Compare CB vs SPGI

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

 The lead is spread across stability and growth, rather than sitting in one isolated gap.
-Chubb Limited leads by 29 points on the overall comparison score.
+The overall score gap is 28 points in favour of Chubb Limited.

 Trajectory Similarity